CounterSpy (magazine)

 CounterSpy was an American magazine that published articles on covert operations, especially those undertaken by the American government.
 It was the official Bulletin of the Committee for Action/Research on the Intelligence Community (CARIC).
 CounterSpy published 32 issues between 1973 and 1984 from its headquarters in Washington DC.

 It was continued by The National Reporter starting in 1985.

 Personnel

-Former Central Intelligence Agency personnel Victor Marchetti, Philip Agee, and Stanley Sheinbaum joined CounterSpy's advisory board aimed at mitigating some of the pressure being exerted on the magazine by the CIA.
+Former Central Intelligence Agency personnel Victor Marchetti, Philip Agee, and Stanley Sheinbaum joined CounterSpy's advisory board aimed at mitigating some of the pressure being exerted by the magazine towards the CIA.

 CounterSpy was edited by Tim Butz and Winslow Peck.

 By April 1979, Philip Agee was no longer associated with CounterSpy in any capacity, his only institutional relationship at that point being with CovertAction Information Bulletin.